 When Someone Decides You’re Worth the Patience: Vision in White by Nora Roberts

-There is a specific defense mechanism that develops in women who have seen enough of love’s wreckage to decide the safest position is behind the camera.
+A specific defense mechanism develops in women who have seen enough of love’s wreckage to decide the safest position is behind the camera.
 To witness other people’s happiest days with professional warmth and genuine skill, and to keep your own life small and controlled and entirely your own.
-To be good at your job and fine at everything else, and to have arranged things so that fine is sufficient.
+To be good at your work and fine at everything else, and to have arranged things so that fine is sufficient.
+Nora Roberts understood that armor completely when she wrote Mac Elliot, and she knew exactly what it would take to get past it.

-The Bride Quartet series works as well as it does because Nora Roberts takes women’s friendships as seriously as she takes the romance.
-Mac’s business partners and best friends are fully realized people with their own histories and their own stories unfolding alongside hers, and that community is part of what makes this world feel worth inhabiting.
+The Bride Quartet series works as well as it does because Roberts takes women’s friendships as seriously as she takes the romance.
+Mac’s business partners and best friends — Emma, Laurel, and Parker — are fully realized people with their own histories and their own stories unfolding alongside hers.
+That community is part of what makes this world feel worth inhabiting.
 The romance is better for existing inside a life rather than instead of one.
-Mac has reasons for her walls — real reasons, not plot-device reasons — and the book respects that without letting the walls be permanent.
+Mac has reasons for her walls — real reasons, born from a specific mother and a specific history — and the book respects that without letting the walls be permanent.

 Roberts’s warm, grounded prose translates beautifully to audio — the ensemble feeling of the series, with its overlapping relationships and shared history, comes alive when you hear the voices inhabiting the world together.
-It is the kind of series that rewards long listening sessions.
+It is the kind of series that rewards long listening sessions, and the four books work best experienced close together so the community texture stays fresh.

 For women who have made a life of being fine — competently, cheerfully, professionally fine — this book is about what happens when someone sees through the fine and decides to stay anyway.
 Not to fix it.
-Not to dismantle it by force.
+Not to dismantle the armor by force.
 Just to be there, consistently, until fine stops being enough.
 That is not a small thing.
-That is, in fact, everything.
+That is, in fact, the whole story.

 Leave a Comment